SChan11E6/HKU-Archery-Scoresheet-OCR/README.md

 ![Namelist template](template/namelist_template.png?raw=true "Namelist template")

 #### Round 1 Score
 Round 1 Score must be in .xlsx format.
 Just use the excel generated from round 1.
 If you insist on forging a round 1 scoresheet, the key point is including a worksheet 'Summary'.
+A possible thing that might cause hiccups is that if you haven't opened the excel before, the formulae would not have calculated the scores, so the numbers would appear to be 0 in the new, round 2 score.
+So just open it.
 ![Round 1 Score template](template/round1score_template.pmg?raw=true "Round 1 Score template")

+#### Destination
+Folder where you want the output excel to be put.